Malak-A7med/DotsAndBoxes_Game/README.md

-# 🎮 Dots and Boxes — Human vs AI
+# 🎮 Dots and Boxes Game — Human vs AI

 A modern take on the classic Dots and Boxes board game implemented with Python and Pygame.
 Compete against a computer opponent powered by an Alpha-Beta Pruning AI — try to complete more boxes than the AI to win.